Castle Garden as a Matrimonial Market - 1885

 "Manager Conolly,

-"Dear Sir—Please be so kind and hand this to Mr. Daniel F Shugone and please do not make It Public"
+"Dear Sir—Please be so kind as to hand this to Mr. Daniel F Shugone, and please do not make It Public."

 "Castle Garden as a Matrimonial Market," in Frank Leslie's Sunday Magazine, New York: Frank Leslie's Publishing House, Vol. XVII, No. 6, June 1885, pp. 543-544.